zero1five/gate-watcher/README.md

 ## API

 ### `input(source: Object)`
-Receive objects that need to be verified.
+Receive objects that need to be verified.

 ### `option(attr: String, type: Type, defaultValue: any)`